• Aundh Pune, Maharashtra 411007

 • WHAT IS BONE DEATH?

-Bone Death/Avascular Necrosis of femur is the death of bony tissue of head of femur due to loss of blood supply to the head of femur which forms the “ball” component of the ball and socket joint of the hip.
+Covid Bone Death/Avascular Necrosis of femur is the death of bony tissue of head of femur due to loss of blood supply to the head of femur which forms the “ball” component of the ball and socket joint of the hip.

 • WHEN TO SUSPECT AVASCULAR NECROSIS/BONE DEATH?